Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/2_Initialize_Pangle_SDK.md

 # 2. Initialize Pangle SDK

-## Interface
-Currently, the interface provides the following class methods.

 ​
 ## Pass Appid to initialize Pangle SDK
 You must initialize Pangle SDK before loading Pangle ads.
 This needs to be done only once, ideally at App launch stage(in AppDelegate method).

+**Warning: Ads may be preloaded by the Pangle Ads SDK or mediation partner SDKs after initial.
+If you need to obtain consent from users in the European Economic Area (EEA) or users under age, please ensure you do so before initializing the Pangle Ads SDK.**

 ```objective-c
 //pass appid to initialize pangle sdk
 [BUAdSDKManager setAppID:@"xxxxxx"];
 ```
+### Interface
+Currently, the interface provides the following class methods.

 ```objective-c
 @property (nonatomic, copy, readonly, class) NSString *SDKVersion;
 ​